 27 Best High Protein Diet Recipes For Weight Loss

 Let us now take a look at some delicious high protein diet recipes for weight loss.

 1. Cheesy Scrambled Eggs

-Any high protein diet, and any day, will have to begin with eggs.
-It doesn’t take long to prepare this recipe, and the calcium from the cheese is better absorbed because of the vitamin D. As an added bonus, eggs are low in carbohydrates.
+Any high protein diet, and any day will have to begin with eggs.
+It doesn’t take long to prepare this recipe, and the calcium from the cheese is better absorbed because of the vitamin D. As a bonus, eggs are low in carbohydrates.

 - Unsalted butter, 2 spoons

 - Half spoon ground pepper

 - Melt butter in a skillet over medium heat.